Roadblock for Mac

 Do I need to reload webpages manually in Safari when I change the settings in the app?

 The webpage in the active tab is reloaded automatically.
 Webpages in other tabs need to be reloaded manually.
-If you are using macOS Sierra and above and the Safari extension is not enabled then you need to reload webpages manually.
+If the Toolbar extension is not enabled then you need to reload webpages manually.

-Does the app need to be open when I use the Safari extension?
+Does the app need to be open when I use the Toolbar extension?

 No. You can use the extension whether the app is open or closed.